Practical advice for sleep, eating and behaviour issues in babies, toddlers and children up to 11 years old.

 She will work flexibly with the mother’s wishes, taking care of baby when mum needs to sleep, providing information and support about feeding, bathing, the set-up of the nursery, routine (if desired), and getting to grips with a new baby in the home.
 She can help with meals, tidying, laundry and older siblings when necessary.
 She will be an intuitive extra pair of hands around your home, whilst being full of knowledge (and not related to you so you will be happy to listen to her advice).

 Please feel free to call us for further information about how we could help your family.

 Dee says, “Between 1994 and 2010, I worked as a nanny with many families, helping to raise newborn babies, toddlers and children up to the age of thirteen.
 I have traveled to Australia to guide a mother through the first six months raising her baby alone.
-In other positions, I regularly have had overnight stays with babies and children whilst their parents have been away.
+In other positions, I regularly had overnight stays with babies and children whilst their parents were away.
 As well as gaining valuable knowledge and understanding in many areas of parenting, I have also learnt to help children to develop the ability to sleep peacefully, alone in their own beds.

-“Having my own child means that my techniques are tried and tested by me with my daughter, with the emotional involvement that only a parent can understand.
+“Having my own child means that my techniques are tried and tested by me with my daughter and son, with the emotional involvement that only a parent can understand.
 My daughter was a premature baby, born 8 weeks early, becoming critically ill at 3 weeks.
 She is strong and healthy now, but I learnt a lot from this experience, allowing me to help parents struggling with premature babies once they have left hospital.